Home / Series / Secret Knowledge / Aired Order /

 • BBC Four

-An insight into the life and work of the French-American artist Louise Bourgeois.
+Tracey Emin offers an insight into the life and work of the French-American artist Louise Bourgeois, famed for her sculptures and installations embodying her personal emotions.

 • November 27, 2013